Sebastian-git/Sebastian-git/README.md

 # Introduction

-Hi, my name is Sebastian Cevallos.
+#### Hi, my name is Sebastian Cevallos.
 I love Computer Science and will be posting most of the projects I enjoy on here to share.
+<br><br>

 🟢 Project manager in the development of an e-commerce website using Node.js, Stripe and Amazon Web Services